siongui/ajahn-jayasaaro/content/articles/the-five-hindrances-are-mental-factors-dhamma-by-ajahn-jayasaaro%en.rst

           - Dhamma by `Ajahn Jayas훮ro`_
 :og_image: http://cdn.amaravati.org/wp-content/uploads/2014/10/Ajahn-Jayasaro-by-Somkid.jpg

-The five hindrances (niv훮ran훮) are mental factors that prevent the mind from realizing peace and wisdom
+The five hindrances (niv훮ran훮) are mental factors that prevent the mind from realizing peace and wisdom.
+Progress in meditation may be gauged by the extent to which the mind can free itself of these hindrances.

+The Buddha revealed the ways in which the hindrances prevent clear vision by comparing the mind to a bowl of pure water and the hindrances to various distortions of the stillness and transparency of the water.

+Sensual desires are compared to various coloured dyes added to the water.

+Aversion is compared to heat that boils the water and makes it bubble violently.

+Sloth and torpor are compared to water-plants that grow over the water and conceal it.

+Restlessness is compared to a wind disturbing the surface of the water.

+Doubt is like mud in the water and darkness around it, rendering the water invisible.

+The path of meditation includes learning how to protect the mind from these hindrances, and when unable to do so, how to let them go.

 .. container:: align-right